-1 HI receipts exclude interest income.
+&lt;sup>1HI receipts exclude interest income.

-Source: American Academy of Actuaries' tabulations based on 2007 Medicare Trustees' Report Tables III.B4 and III.C1 (Intermediate Projection).
+&lt;sup>2SMI general revenue contribution includes Part B and Part D general revenue contributions.
+Source: American Academy of Actuaries' tabulations based on 2008 Medicare Trustees' Report Tables III.B4 and III.C1 (Intermediate Projection).

-Beginning in 2011, when HI expenditures are projected to exceed HI public receipts plus interest income on trust fund assets, the HI trust fund will need to begin drawing down its assets, further increasing Medicare's demand on the federal budget.
-Unless payroll taxes are increased or benefits reduced, HI trust fund assets are projected to be depleted in 2019, and there is no current provision allowing for general fund transfers to cover HI expenditures in excess of payroll tax revenues.
+Beginning in 2010, when HI expenditures are projected to exceed HI public receipts plus interest income on trust fund assets, the HI trust fund will need to begin drawing down its assets, further increasing Medicare's demand on the federal budget.
+Unless payroll taxes are increased or benefits reduced, HI trust fund assets are projected to be depleted in 2019.
+There is no current provision allowing for general fund transfers to cover HI expenditures in excess of payroll tax revenues.

 For a longer-term view of Medicare's demand on the federal budget, Table 2 reports the HI income short-fall and the SMI general revenue contribution over the next several decades, as a share of GDP.
-The HI income shortfall and SMI general revenue contribution are projected to grow dramatically-from 1.3 percent of GDP in 2007 to 8.3 percent of GDP in 2080.
+The HI income shortfall and SMI general revenue contribution are projected to grow dramatically-from 1.4 percent of GDP in 2008 to 7.8 percent of GDP in 2080.
 This will increase considerably the pressures on the federal budget, unless HI income shortfalls or SMI general revenue contributions are reduced.